 A 2016 study found that weight gain was significantly associated with diets where protein replaced carbohydrates, but not when it replaced fat.

 Eating large amounts of protein can lead to bad breath, especially if you restrict your carbohydrate intake.
-Forty percent of participants in a 2003 registry reported bad breath.
+In a 2003 registry, 40 percent of participants reported bad breath.
 This could be in part because your body goes into a metabolic state called ketosis, which produces chemicals that give off an unpleasant fruity smell.

 Brushing and flossing won’t get rid of the smell.
 You can double your water intake, brush your teeth more often, and chew gum to counter some of this effect.